-If you find yourself stuck in Jackson, Mississippi’s Medgar Wiley Evers International Airport (JAN) with some time to kill, never fear!
+If you find yourself in Jackson, Mississippi’s Medgar Wiley Evers International Airport (JAN) with some extra time, never fear!
 There’s plenty to do to while away the hours until your flight.
-This blog post will give you a rundown of the best things to do at the airport.
+This blog post will give you a rundown of the best things to do at this Jackson, Mississippi, airport.

 History of Medgar Wiley Evers International Airport